-To address these challenges, we propose \framework{}, a new framework for context-aware data-free model customization for IoT sensing applications that adapts models to unseen deployment conditions without requiring target-domain training data.
-The key idea, illustrated in the bottom panel of Figure~\ref{fig:intro_overview}, is to learn effective context representations that capture their influence on sensor data patterns and to adaptively integrate these contexts into the model via a lightweight gating mechanism based on the degree of context shift.
+To address these challenges, we propose \framework{}, a context-aware framework for data-free model customization in IoT sensing applications.
+The key idea, illustrated in the bottom panel of Figure~\ref{fig:intro_overview}, is to transform easily available deployment-time context descriptions into effective representations that capture context-dependent variation in sensor data patterns, and then use these representations as structured priors for context-aware customization under unseen shifts.

-Specifically, \framework{} employs a two-stage training to achieve the goal with unlabeled data and a small amount of labeled data.
-First, \framework{} trains sensor and context encoders via cross-modal reconstruction where the model learns to reconstruct sensor data from its corresponding context description, and vice versa.
-This process aligns the sensor and context representations in a shared latent space, enabling the encoder to capture how sensor patterns vary across different physical contexts.
-Moreover, we apply a regularization term that constrains and separates context embeddings in the latent space to improve the generalization ability to unseen contexts.
-Then in the second stage, \framework{} freezes the encoders and trains only a lightweight classification head with limited labeled data.
-To balance the contributions of sensor and context information for downstream prediction, \framework{} trains a lightweight gated head that generates ensemble weights of sensor and context embeddings according to the similarity between sensor and context embeddings and statistical distribution shifts.
-This can adaptively modulate the influence of sensor and context embeddings for each instance, favoring context when sensor evidence is ambiguous and vice versa.
-To further reduce inference latency, we introduce a context-caching mechanism that reuses cached context representations across consecutive samples and update the context cache when there are context shifts.
+Specifically, \framework{} uses a two-stage training scheme to achieve this goal using abundant unlabeled data and a small amount of labeled data.
+In the first stage, \framework{} trains sensor and context encoders via bidirectional cross-modal reconstruction, where the model reconstructs sensor and context features from the paired modality.
+This process aligns sensor and context representations in a shared latent space, allowing the encoder to capture how sensor patterns vary across physical contexts.
+We further introduce a regularization term that compacts and separates context embeddings in the latent space, improving generalization to unseen contexts.
+In the second stage, \framework{} freezes the encoders and trains a lightweight gated head with limited labeled data, which adaptively modulates the influence of sensor and context embeddings for each instance.
+To further reduce inference latency, we introduce a context-caching mechanism that reuses cached context representations across consecutive samples and refreshes the cache when a context shift is detected.